Skip to content

 resultShow structured workspace result

-psList workspaces
+psList running workspaces

 logsShow boot/serial output